Unthrottled/test-objects-from-file/README.md

     gradle test

+This command will output all of the tests', that are run, standard output.

-The gradle will output a index.html file in the build/reports/tests/test/ of the repository.
+The gradle will also output a index.html file in the build/reports/tests/test/ of the repository.
 Somewhere in there you should find the standard outputs of the tests run.